-(Bob) Rehder has been at the Mill since 2000 as restoration program director.
+(Bob) Rehder has been at the Mill since 2000.
+Bob was instrumental in saving the Mill and has now retired from active volunteering.
 He is a retired electrical engineer with 47 years R&D experience on large power generation equipment with GE Canada plus 12 years of consulting services, with a passion for old machinery that needs resurrection.
 A tree hugger, caretaker of 100 acres of reforestation who does acrylic painting and short story writing.

 Jack Crowther has been a volunteer at Hope Mill since 2002.
 He is a retired Manufacturing Manager from GE Canada and has extensive experience in machine building and maintenance.
 Jack enjoys the challenges at the mill as well as the association and interaction with the restoration team.
 He makes and restores furniture at home with the help of his wife, Ann.
 Jack also like to fish and duck hunt.